Opentrons/Protocols/protocols/6af807-amendment/README.md

 * `Number of cDNA`: Specify the number of cDNA tubes that will be loaded onto the tube rack.
 * `Number of mastermix tubes`: Specify the number of mastermix tubes that will be added to the cDNA.
 * `cDNA/mastermix volume`: Specify the volume of both the cDNA and mastermix.
 Note, the mastermix volume will be calculated from this volume (total 20ul).
-* `Reset Tipracks?`: The OT-2 will track tips from run to run of the protocol (e.g. tip leaves off in H11 at the end of protocol 1; first tip pick up will be from H12 in Part 2).
-When tips run out for any particular run, the user will be prompted to replace all tip racks.
-The user will also have the option to "Reset Tip Racks" in the customized parameters section.
-Reset tip racks to pick up from A1 of the first tip rack of any one protocol.
 * `P20 Mount`: Specify the mount (left or right) for the P20 single channel pipette.

 ---